 April 7 - 13, 2013: Issue 105

 This small flock of Galahs were photographed feasting on grass roots and seeds on Saturday afternoon.
-With pairs and young birds among them they didn’t seem too concerned by our resident bird-stalker.
+With pairs and young birds among them they didn’t seem too concerned by our resident bird-watcher.

 The Galah, Eolophus roseicapilla, also known as the Rose-breasted Cockatoo, Galah Cockatoo, Roseate Cockatoo or Pink and Grey, is one of the most common and widespread cockatoos, found in open country in almost all parts of mainland Australia.
 They belong to the parrot group of birds.
 There are three Sub-Species of Galahs; EASTERN - E. roseicapillus roseicapillus, Western; E. roseicapillus assimilis and Northern; E. roseicapillus Kuhli.
 Although originally a desert bird they are now found in all states on the mainland and were introduced to Tasmania.